unframework/unframework-website/browserify-github-pages-quickstart.md

 This is a write-up about how I arrived at the [Browserify GitHub Pages setup quickstart doc](https://github.com/unframework/browserify-github-pages): some background motivation and ensuing challenges.

 I have been using [Browserify](http://browserify.org/) to build a ton of side project hacks.
-Accessing the vast enormity of npm libraries in the browser is super useful for quickly setting up a prototype and even making something to share back as an open source module.
+Accessing the vast multitude of npm libraries in the browser is super useful for quickly setting up a prototype; and it is easy to share code back as an open source module.

 But I would always hit a snag when trying to deploy the projects online.
 To run the code locally, I usually just use the [beefy](http://didact.us/beefy/) server (there are many alternatives, too).
 Online, I could use a Heroku deploy, but of course the free instances take a huge delay to spin up after sleeping, and in general my code would be client-side only, so using a full-stack host seemed like overkill.